 The Katskhi Pillar is a natural monolith with a long history.
 Qavtaradze has lived on top of the pillar in a small cottage since 1993.
 It wasn't until 1944 that the pillar was ascended for the first time in centuries.
 Until the 15th century, the Katskhi Pillar was used by stylites, a group of Christians who sought to avoid temptation by living in isolation.

 A ruined church atop the pillar has since been rebuilt.
 Qavtaradze said he originally slept in an old refrigerator.
 He now has a bed.
 Local residents get Qavtaradze food and supplies using a chain winch.
 When he wants to come down to meet with followers, he must descend on a 130-foot ladder.
-Qavtaradze told a photographer from Rex Features that before he was a monk, he was a prisoner.
-While incarcerated, he made the decision to change his life.
+Qavtaradze told a photographer from Rex Features that before he was a

 |Liveleak on Facebook|